 The day industrial concerns directly impinge on the ability of our armed forces to execute their tasks is a day we must seriously question the value of maintaining defence skills and industrial capacity as a strategic capability.

 It is also worth noting that the seeds of this dismal affair were sown in the Conservative government of Mrs Margaret Thatcher.
-De-nationalisation in the mid 1980′s resulted in only two producers, BAE and VT, who between them owned the three remaining construction yards.
-Subsequent initiatives like smart acquisition, the defence industrial strategy, through life management, integrated project teams and a defence acquisition change programme have all resulted in more heat than light but a small mountain of PowerPoint’s!
-Driven by the Defence Industrial Strategy, the MoD insisted that a condition of the CVF contract was that the two competitors, BAE and VT, formed joint venture to build them.
-BVT Surface Fleet was the resulting organisation but VT subsequently sold their share to BAE.
-In return for significant investment by BAE it negotiated a long term workstream, 15 years to be precise.
+De-nationalisation in the mid-1980s resulted in only two producers, BAE and VT, who between them owned the three remaining construction yards.
+Subsequent initiatives like smart acquisition, the defence industrial strategy, through-life management, integrated project teams and a defence acquisition change programme have all resulted in more heat than light but a small mountain of PowerPoint’s!
+Driven by the Defence Industrial Strategy, the MoD insisted that a condition of the CVF contract was that the two competitors, BAE and VT, formed a joint venture to build them.
+BVT Surface Fleet was the resulting organisation but VT subsequently sold its share to BAE.
+In return for significant investment by BAE, it negotiated a long term workstream, 15 years to be precise.
 Having had its fingers burned by the MoD several times (FRES for example) the board of BAE will have quite rightly requested a quid quo pro from the MoD.

 I also see a spot of public relations spinning at hand here, the letter is obviously confidential, did BAE agree to its publication?